TritonDataCenter/sdc-cloudapi/docs/index.md

 # Nics

-CloudAPI provides a way to list, add and remove NICs attached to a machine.
+CloudAPI provides a way to list, add and remove NICs attached to a instance.

 ## ListNics (GET /:login/machines/:id/nics)

-List all the NICs on a machine belonging to a given account.
+List all the NICs on an instance belonging to a given account.

 ### Inputs